coreyjonoliver/ulysses/README.md

 You can then determine the value of a key in the section:

     val value1 = section1.getValue("key1")

+Methods which perform parsing return a ValidationNEL[String, String] type from the scalaz library.
+In the case of a parsing failure, a Failure("reason for failure") will be returned.
+The positive case will yield a Success containing an Ini object.

 ### License

 _ulysses_ is licensed under [APL 2.0].